 This is the most important step in the wash process, and depending on your activity level, it might be the only thing you need to do.
 It’s a good idea to try and do this after every time you wear your suit.

-Always use cool tap water.
+When it comes to water temperature, always use cool tap water.
 Gently massage the suit to loosen dirt, sand, salt, and body oils.
 If you have time, fill a sink or bucket and allow the suit to soak for up to 30 minutes.
 Don’t scrunch or twist the suit too hard—doing so can over-stretch the fabric.

-2. Wash With Mild Detergent or Baking Soda
+3. Wash With Mild Detergent or Baking Soda

-Once you’ve rinsed your suit, fill a sink or bucket about halfway with cool, freshwater, and add 1tsp or less of a mild liquid detergent.
+Once you’ve rinsed and spot-treated, fill a sink or bucket about halfway with cool, fresh water, and add 1tsp or less of a mild liquid detergent.
 We recommend Arm & Hammer Sensitive-Skin Dye-Free Laundry Detergent.
-If you previously filled the sink to soak the suit, drain and refresh the water for this step.

 3. Rinse Again